autechjobs/website/src/pages/pricing.md

         highlight: false
       - title: Gold
         price: TBD
-        details: |-
+        details: |
+          * All in Silver
+          * Save and view jobs you like
+          * List of your applied jobs with follow ups
           * Follow companies you like
-          * All in Silver
         highlight: true
         actions:
           - label: Subscribe Now